Things I Wish Someone Told Me Before My First Code Blue

 Talk About It

 Don't bottle it up.
 Debrief with your team.
 Call your RT bestie.
 Process what happened.
 The first code stays with you—make sure you're not carrying it alone.
+I once cried in a supply closet while another RT held me when we lost a five month old baby at the start of a shift.
+You’re human, like frfr.

 You'll Get Better